yahoo/oss-guide/docs/publishing/approval.md

  1. Provide a repo link for the project you want to publish.
  1. Where exactly do you want to publish the code? (e.g. github.com/?).
  1. Provide us (or link to) open source dependencies (and their licenses).
- 1. What is the business value to Verizon Media for publishing this code? (related: Why did you write this code in the first place?
+ 1. What is the business value to Yahoo for publishing this code? (related: Why did you write this code in the first place?
 At that time, did you plan that you'll be publishing it as an open source project?)
- 1. Was all the code in this project authored by a Verizon Media employee?
+ 1. Was all the code in this project authored by a Yahoo employee?
 If not, please elaborate.
  1. Does your manager and project architect agree this project should be published?
  1. Have you completed a tech council review of the project (and its intent to be published)?
 See the Tech Council Review Queue worksheet on our intranet for details about the review process.
  1. Where is this code used in production?
 (If this code is not in production, why not?)